Contact: David Ward, Ph.D., Provost

 It is presumed that a student will complete the courses for which he or she has registered.
 Any student who wishes to withdraw from a course should first discuss the matter with the instructor.
 Students must pay careful attention to the official withdrawal policy approved by the faculty.
-A grade of "W" is given for approved withdrawal from a course; failing to withdrawal by stated policy will result in a grade of "0.0."
+A grade of "W" is given for approved withdrawal from a course; failing to withdraw by stated policy will result in a grade of "0.0."

 Fall and Spring Semesters:

-Withdrawal Period 1: During the first week of the semester, the student may withdraw from a course by informing their advisor, securing all required signatures on the withdrawal form, and then returning the completed withdrawal form to the Registrar's Office.
+Withdrawal Period 1: During the first week of the semester, the student may withdraw from a course by informing their advisor, securing all required approvals on the withdrawal form, and then returning the completed withdrawal form to the Registrar's Office.
 Any withdrawal made during Period 1 is deleted from the student's record and will not appear on the transcript.

 Withdrawal Period 2: After the first week of the semester, withdrawal is allowed through the tenth week of the semester (66% of semester completed) and requires the approval of both the course instructor and the student's academic advisor.
 Any withdrawal made after Period 1 will result in a "W" on the student's transcript.